matthewstrasiotto/matthewstrasiotto.github.io/_posts/2021-04-17-replacing-amd-wraith-cable.md

 >  it’s just over 4mm wide if that helps.

-Estimating the width to be ~4.10mm, I put the picture into GIMP & built some measurement annotations - I'll explain how to do this in a different article.
+Estimating the width to be ~4.10mm, I put the picture into GIMP & built some measurement annotations -

+I explain how to do this in [How to annotate any image with accurate dimensions using free, open-source GIMP](/2021-04-17-measuring-anything-for-free-gimp/).

 <div class="row">
   <div class="col-12 col-md-6">